Locations:

 Nasal Endoscopy

 During nasal endoscopy, your healthcare provider inserts an endoscope (a thin, flexible tube with a light and camera) into your nose.
 This gives them a clear, inside view of your sinuses and nasal passages.
-Nasal endoscopy aids in diagnosing and treating a range of health conditions.
-It may also be necessary when taking biopsies of lesions or masses.
+Healthcare providers use nasal endoscopy to diagnose and treat a range of conditions affecting your nose and sinuses.

 Overview